John Morris (cricketer, born 1964)

-John Morris (born John Edward Morris, 1 April 1964) is a former English cricketer, who played for England in three Test matches and eight One Day Internationals in 1990 and 1991.
+John Edward Morris (born 1 April 1964) is an English former cricketer, who played for England in three Test matches and eight One Day Internationals in 1990 and 1991.
 He played first-class cricket for Derbyshire from 1982 to 1993, for Durham from 1994 to 1999 and for Nottinghamshire in 2000 and 2001.

 The cricket writer, Colin Bateman, commented that Morris was, "a talented and potentially destructive middle-order batsman".